-3.2 Delivery and usage
+2.2 Delivery and Usage

-The following sections give a short overview of the delivery and usage of the prototype.
+The following subsections give a short overview of the delivery and usage of the NL2CNL Translator prototype.

-3.2.1 Package information
+2.2.1 Package information

 The package is delivered in a repository, containing all the needed deployment and configuration scripts for installing the NL2CNL Translator.
-Even if the Translator is not intended to be used as a standalone tool, it is possible to use it for testing purposes, mainly accessing the APIs through a web browser.
+Even if the component is not intended to be used as a standalone tool, it is possible to use it for testing purposes, mainly accessing the APIs through a web browser.
 The component is available as a Docker image.
-Table 5 shows the structure of the most important folders and a brief description of them.
+Table 3 shows the structure of the most important folders and a brief description of them.